CAL Department of History

 To obtain Departmental Honors, you must:

-• have an overall grade point average of 3.5 or better;
+• Have an overall grade point average of 3.5 or better.

-• complete a minimum of 39 units of History courses;
+• Complete a minimum of 39 units of History courses.

 • The History Department strongly encourages you to study abroad or intern abroad.
 For more information on global learning opportunities, benefits, or requirements, please consult the History Department website and your advisor.

-• Be aware that some courses may have prerequisites that you must also take.
+• Some courses may have prerequisites.
 For prerequisite information, click on the course or see your advisor.

 Availability Accordion Closed